LaserHydra/Backpacks/README.md

 ### Item restriction permissions

 If you want to allow backpacks of specific players or groups to accept different items than the default (`Item restrictions` -> `Default ruleset`), then you may do so via permissions.
-Each ruleset defined in the `Item restrictions` -> `Rulesets by permission` config option will cause the plugin to generate a permission of the format `backpacks.restrictions.<name>`, which assigns that ruleset to the corresponding players or groups.
+Each ruleset defined in the `Item restrictions` -> `Rulesets by permission` config option will cause the plugin to generate a permission of the format `backpacks.restrictions.<name>`.
+Granting that permission assigns that ruleset to the corresponding players or groups.

 The following permissions come with the plugin's **default configuration**.